WSU-janderson/project6-multiset-design-GrantBenR/DESIGN.md

 ### 3 - Core Operations

-> As a hashtable derivative you definitely want your basic CRUD actions
+> As a hashtable derivative, `SceneTable` uses the primary CRUD actions of
 - + insert(id): bool // O(1)-O(N)
 > At the intialization of a scene, all the necessary actors are inserted.
 - + update(id): bool // O(1)-O(N)